lindbrook/cholera/README.md

 ### note

 neighborhoodWalking() is computationally intensive.
-Plotting the grapths with the current development version takes between 5 and 40 seconds on a single core depending on configuration.
-To improve performance, a parallel, multi-core implementation is available on Linux and Mac.
+Using the development version on a single core (2.3 GHz Intel i7), plotting observed paths takes about 8 seconds while plotting expected paths takes about 35 seconds.

+With the parallel implementation (currently only available on Linux and Mac), these times fall to 5 and 15 seconds using 4 physical (8 logical) cores.